A Minute With: Damien Hirst on hitting the "spot"

 His "For the Love of God" (2007), a skull encrusted with 8,601 diamonds which sold for $100 million, and "The Physical Impossibility of Death in the Mind of Someone Living" (1991), a dead shark floating in formaldehyde, have been both derided as stunts and heralded as groundbreaking.

-Since 1986, Hirst also produced a series he calls "spot paintings" -- canvases featuring grids of dots of various colors and sizes.
+Since 1986, Hirst also produced a series he calls "spot paintings" -- canvases featuring grids of dots of various colours and sizes.

 Of the roughly 1,400 canvases, 300 will be on display from January 12 spanning the globe in 11 galleries run by U.S. art dealer Larry Gagosian.
 Roughly half are on loan from private dealers while the other half are for sale.